dhoconno/nvd/README.md

 ### Why Another Metagenomic Workflow?

 Good question.
 When I started working on NVD in June 2024, I hoped to find a widely used, easy-to-use workflow optimized for viral metagenomics.
-CZID is excellent, but downsamples to a subset of reads.
+[CZID](https://czid.org) is excellent, but downsamples to a subset of reads.
 Sometimes this isn't a problem; sometimes it causes substantial reductions in sensitivity.
-The outstanding Sourmash tool performs informative, efficient searches against reference databases but doesn't generate contigs that can be used to characterize interesting viruses.
+The outstanding [Sourmash](https://github.com/sourmash-bio/sourmash) tools perform informative, efficient searches against reference databases but do not generate contigs that can be used to characterize interesting viruses.

 ### What Does NVD Do?